-Over the next 6 months, absences on an intermittent basis are estimated to occur: times per (day / day / day / day) per episode.
+Over the next 6 months, absences on an intermittent basis are estimated to occur: times per (I day / I week / I month) and are likely to last approximately (I hours / I days) per episode.

 (12) My leave is due to a qualifying exigency that involves Rest and Recuperation leave (R & R) of the military member (leave for this reason is limited to 15 calendar days for each instance of R & R leave).